hypervel/hypervel.org/docs/docs/queues.md

 #### Allowing Failures

-When a job within a batch fails, Laravel Hyperf will automatically mark the batch as "cancelled".
+When a job within a batch fails, Hypervel will automatically mark the batch as "cancelled".
 If you wish, you may disable this behavior so that a job failure does not automatically mark the batch as cancelled.
 This may be accomplished by calling the `allowFailures` method while dispatching the batch:

 ```php
 $batch = Bus::batch([